 What are unit studies?

-At the same time your History Studies may be concentrated on the Civil War era.
-You may be studying biology in Science and geometry in Mathematics, while learning about the accomplishments of the Greek mathematicians.
-Your Music Studies may take you to the baroque period, while your Art Studies are focused on the paintings of American Indians, and last but not least, your Bible Studies are centered on Noah and the Flood.
+Unit studies are not textbook studies.
+Textbook studies entail the study of as many as eight separate subjects, having little or no correlation to each other.
+For example, you may study literature, focusing on British poets, while your geography studies center on the Middle East.
+At the same time, your history studies may be concentrated on the Civil War era.
+You may be studying biology in science and geometry in mathematics while learning about the accomplishments of the Greek mathematicians.
+Your music studies may take you to the baroque period, while your art studies are focused on the paintings of American Indians.
+And last but not least, your Bible studies are centered on Noah and the flood.
 You can put all of this into a pot and serve a very unappetizing helping of mush.

 Each of these studies has merit, but is it best to study them all at the same time?
 Is this the best way to learn?
 Is it not far better to be able to relate one subject to another and see how they work together?

 Now, let’s talk about what unit studies are.